-No fractional shares were issued in connection with the Reverse Split.
-Stockholders of record who would otherwise have been entitled to receive fractional shares as a result of the Reverse Split received a \$0.3 million credit has been recorded cash payment in research and development expense within lieu thereof at a price equal to the condensed statement fraction to which the stockholder would otherwise be entitled multiplied by the closing sales price per share of operations the common stock (as adjusted for the three months ended September 30, 2023, Reverse Split) on The Nasdaq Capital Market on January 31, 2024.
+No fractional shares were issued in connection with the Reverse Splits.
+Stockholders of record who would otherwise have been entitled to receive fractional shares as a result of the Reverse Splits received a cash payment in lieu thereof at a price equal to the fraction to which the stockholder would otherwise be entitled multiplied by the closing sales price per share of the common stock (as adjusted for the Reverse Splits) on the Nasdaq Capital Market on January 31, 2024 and July 17, 2024.

-All share and a \$1.0 million credit has per share amounts of common stock, options, warrants, and restricted stock in the accompanying financial statements and notes thereto have been recorded retroactively adjusted for all periods presented to reflect the nine months ended September 30, 2023, Reverse Split as if it had occurred at the beginning of the earliest period presented.
+All share and per share amounts of common stock, options, warrants, and restricted stock in the accompanying financial statements and notes thereto have been retroactively adjusted for all periods presented to reflect the Reverse Splits as if it had occurred at the beginning of the earliest period presented.